50 Most Romantic Places in the United States

 Delaware — Rehoboth Beach

 Although many of the businesses along Rehoboth’s iconic boardwalk will be closed for the season come Valentine’s Day, there’s something very romantic about a deserted beach town.
 Spend the day enjoying the seashore without fighting crowds because, at the end of the day, you only need one other person to make a cherished memory.
-(Also, for those to whom it’s important: Note that Rehoboth has become a popular LGBTQ-friendly destination over the past few years.)
+The beach has also become a popular LGBTQ-friendly destination over the past few years.

 Rent a paddle boat and row out along the Tidal Basin for some of the best views of the Jefferson Memorial.
-There are even themed swan paddleboats available for rent, for those who are interested.
-Those who will never get their sealegs can stay on dry land instead for some great views of the water.
+There are even swan paddle boats available for rent, for those who are interested.

 Florida — Little Palm Island

 Escape from the world and stay with only each other in one of the most secluded spots in the Florida Keys.
-The private escape (there isn’t a whole lot to explore unless you’re staying at the on-site resort) features plenty of diverse wildlife and the shore’s coral reef is one of the best in the country for snorkelers.
+The private escape features plenty of diverse wildlife and the shore’s coral reef is one of the best in the country for snorkelers.

 Georgia — Savannah River Street